-- 24. We did not use [auditor's] audit procedures performed during the integrated audit of [Entity's] 20X2 and 20X1 financial statements as part of the basis for our assessment about [Entity's] internal control over financial reporting as of September 30, 20X2 [or date of latest audited financial statements].
+- 24. We did not use [auditor's] audit procedures performed during the integrated audit of [Entity's] 202[X] and 202[X-1] financial statements as part of the basis for our assessment about [Entity's] internal control over financial reporting as of September 30, 202[X] [or date of latest audited financial statements].
 [Delete this item if the auditor is not opining on internal control.] - 25.
-Based on the evaluation in number 23, we conclude that as of September 30, 20X2 [or date of latest audited financial statements], [Entity's] internal control over financial reporting was effective.
-[Delete this item if the auditor is not opining on internal control.] - If there are material weaknesses: Based on the evaluation in number 23, we conclude that as of September 30, 20X2 [or date of latest audited financial statements], [Entity's] internal control over financial reporting was not effective because of the effects of the material weaknesses discussed below [or in an attachment]. - 26.
-We have disclosed to you all [or, There are no] deficiencies in the design or operation of internal control over financial reporting as of September 30, 20X2 [or date of latest audited financial statements], and we have separately disclosed all such deficiencies that we believe to be significant deficiencies or material weaknesses.
-[Delete this item if the auditor is not opining on internal control.] - 27.
+Based on the assessment in number 23, we conclude that as of September 30, 202[X] [or date of latest audited financial statements], [Entity's] internal control over financial reporting was effective.
+[This item is optional if the auditor is not opining on internal control.] - If there are material weaknesses: Based on the assessment in number 23, we conclude that as of September 30, 202[X] [or date of latest audited financial statements], [Entity's] internal control over financial reporting was not effective because of the effects of the material weaknesses discussed below [or in an attachment]. - 26.
+We have disclosed to you all [or, There are no] deficiencies in the design or operation of internal control over financial reporting as of September 30, 202[X] [or date of latest audited financial statements], and we have separately disclosed all such deficiencies that we believe to be significant deficiencies or material weaknesses.
+[This item is optional if the auditor is not opining on internal control.] - 27.
 We have disclosed to you all significant deficiencies and material weaknesses in the design or operation of internal control over financial reporting that existed at any time during the years ended [date of most recent financial statement presented], and [date of prior year financial statement presented], and indicated which deficiencies were corrected by [date of most recent financial statement presented]. - 28.
-All significant deficiencies and material weaknesses identified and communicated to us by [auditor] in prior years' audits that remained unresolved as of September 30, 20X1 [or date of prior year audited financial statements], have been resolved OR [indicate specifically any that have not been resolved] as of September 30, 20X2 [or date of latest audited financial statements]. - If there were no significant deficiencies or material weaknesses: During the audit of the financial statements for the year ended September 30, 20X1 [or date of prior year audited financial statements], [auditor] did not communicate any significant deficiencies or material weaknesses to us. - 29.
+All significant deficiencies and material weaknesses identified and communicated to us by [auditor] in prior years' audits that remained unresolved as of September 30, 202[X-1] [or date of prior year audited financial statements], have been resolved OR [indicate specifically any that have not been resolved] as of September 30, 202[X] [or date of latest audited financial statements]. - If there were no significant deficiencies or material weaknesses: During the audit of the financial statements for the year ended September 30, 202[X-1] [or date of prior year audited financial statements], [auditor] did not communicate any significant deficiencies or material weaknesses to us. - 29.
 We have identified to you all previous audits, attestation engagements, and other studies that relate to the objectives of this audit, including whether related recommendations have been implemented.

-30. There have been no changes to internal control over financial reporting subsequent to September 30, 20X2 [or date of latest audited financial statements], or other conditions that might significantly affect internal control over financial reporting.
+30. There have been no changes to internal control over financial reporting subsequent to September 30, 202[X] [or date of latest audited financial statements], or other conditions that might significantly affect internal control over financial reporting.
 [If there were changes, describe them, including any corrective actions taken with regard to any significant deficiencies or material weaknesses.]